Sabians: Other

-Maimonides

-The Jewish scholar Maimonides (1125–1204) translated the book The Nabataean Agriculture, which he considered an accurate record of the beliefs of the Sabians, who believed in idolatrous practices "and other superstitions mentioned in the Nabatean Agriculture."
-He provided considerable detail about the pagan Sabians in his Guide for the Perplexed (completed 1186–1190).
+The Jewish scholar Maimonides (1135 or 1138–1204) translated the book The Nabataean Agriculture, which he considered an accurate record of the beliefs of the Sabians.
+According to Maimonides, the Sabians believed in idolatrous practices "and other superstitions mentioned in the Nabatean Agriculture".
+He provided considerable detail about the pagan Sabians in his Guide for the Perplexed.

-Baháʼí writings

 The Sabians are also mentioned in the literature of the Baháʼí Faith.
-These references are generally brief, describing two groups of Sabians: those "who worship idols in the name of the stars, who believed their religion derived from Seth and Idris" (Harranian Sabians), and others "who believed in the son of Zechariah (John the Baptist) and didn't accept the advent of the son of Mary (Jesus Christ)" (Mandaeans).
+These references are generally brief, describing two groups of Sabians: Those "who worship idols in the name of the stars, who believed their religion derived from Seth and Idris" [Harranian Sabians], and others "who believed in the son of Zechariah (John the Baptist) and didn't accept the advent of [Jesus Christ] the son of Mary" [Mandaeans].
 'Abdu'l-Bahá briefly describes Seth as one of the "sons of Adam".
-Bahá'u'lláh in a Tablet identifies Idris with Hermes Trismegistus.
+Bahá'u'lláh identifies Idris with Hermes Trismegistus in a tablet.
 He does not, however, specifically name Idris as the prophet of the Sabians.
 Sometimes referred to as Sabeans, this religious group has been mentioned in the Baha’i Faith among the many early religions of the previous dispensations.
-In the Baha’i Writing, Secrets of Divine Civilization by `Abdu’l-Bahá’ the Sabeans are attributed with possibly being the source of contributing some foundations to the science of logic.
+In Baha’i writing, `Abdu’l-Bahá’ attributes the Sabeans are with possibly being the source of some foundations to the science of logic.